 Your banks may impose charges for using your card abroad and you should always warn your bank you will be travelling with your card prior to your trip.

 We recommend you have a dental and medical check-up before the holiday.
 Basic information about vaccinations and preventative treatments can be found at travelhealthpro.org.uk.

-UK residents are able to obtain medical treatment, should it become necessary, either free or at a reduced cost when temporarily visiting by using a European Health Insurance Card (EHIC).
+UK residents are able to obtain medical treatment, should it become necessary, either free or at a reduced cost when temporarily visiting the EU by using a European Health Insurance Card (EHIC).
 The EHIC replaced the now redundant E111 and should be used in conjunction with a valid travel insurance policy.

 You can no longer apply for your EHIC through the post office, this is now done through the NHS – www.nhs.uk/NHSEngland/Healthcareabroad/EHIC

 Your allowable baggage is one main piece of luggage per person, other than your bike and a small day pack.
 Your main luggage should preferably be either a backpack / rucksack or ‘sports bag’ so as to assist in transportation.
 The day pack may be useful for carrying your additional outer-layer clothing, camera and snacks (etc) while cycling.

 Please note, if you are flying, baggage allowances vary from airline to airline and all excess baggage charges must be met by you.
 Some airlines may only include cabin baggage as standard, and you will need to request hold baggage separately.
 With some budget carriers now charging for both cabin and hold luggage, please check with your airline for costs.